FAQ's

 Answers from Joel Sanderson, producer of BSOH

-Q: I tuned in at 11:00 p.m. and the show wasn't on, what’s the deal.
+Q: I tuned in at 11:00 p.m. and the show wasn't on, what’s the deal?

 Q: Why is the time between new episodes so long?

-Q: Where do you get your films from?
+Q: Where do you get your films?

 A: The bulk of the films are downloaded as video files from the web site Archive.org, which also lists the individual rights for each film.
 All films used in the show are public domain, whether they are downloaded from Archive.org, come from other sources or are from my collection.